-- The first step is to redeploy the Phoenix backup proxy VM to establish communication with the Phoenix Cloud and get the backup configuration from the cloud.
+- The first step is to redeploy the Druva Phoenix backup proxy VM to establish communication with the Druva Cloud and get the backup configuration from the cloud.

 - In the next step, the backup proxy launches a template VM, which reaches out to the EC2 instance and get its configuration information – number of CPUs, memory size, number of disks, and so on.

 - Based on this information received, it attaches one or more VMDK disks and starts copying data from the EBS volumes to the VMDK disks.